aleksandraklofat/database_design_notes/README.md

 ### Softwaredevelopment Lifecycle
 ![alt text](https://github.com/aleksandraklofat/database_design_notes/blob/main/software%20development%20life%20cycle.png)

+### Phase 1 - Requirements
+What am I trying to build?
+The scope

+### Phase 2 - System Analysis

+Taking requirements and analysing: time and what will be needed

+### Phase 3 - System Architecture

+We design system architecture

+### Phase 4 - Building that software

+There can be more phases.

 ## Model / modeling a database / Architecture

 Model is a design to visualise, what we are going to build